(Back to the Crossroads Search main page)

 American FactFinder (U.S. Bureau of the Census)

 American FactFinder is the primary online census data dissemination site from the U.S. Bureau of the Census.
-The interface lets users browse, search, and map data from the 2000 and 2010 Censuses, the Economic Census (1997, 2002, 2007), the American Community Survey, and the Population Estimates program.
+The interface lets users browse, search, and map data from the 2000 & 2010 Decennial Census, the Economic Census, the American Community Survey, the Population Estimates program, and more.
 Note that the 1990 decennial census is no longer available through American FactFinder.

 American Mosaic Project (Doug Hartmann and Penny Edgell)